“Made the party!”

 — Carolyn W. • April 16, 2018

-The Juan Arce Trio is a professional jazz trio that offers an elegant and groovy musical atmosphere for your event.
+The Juan Arce Trio is a professional jazz trio that offers an elegant musical atmosphere for your event.
 We perform classic swing, blues, and bebop tunes, romantic ballads, latin (salsa, bossa nova, boleros) and pop songs among others, all interpreted with great passion and style by professional musicians with diverse backgrounds.
 Here is some info about us:

 Saxophone, Juan Arce: